How Long Should I Get Life Insurance For?

 Financial Obligations

 Consider the length of your significant financial responsibilities.
-For instance, if you have a 30-year mortgage or young children, a 20- or 30-year term life insurance policy might be best to ensure financial protection until your mortgage is paid off or your children are financially independent.
+For instance, if you have a 30-year mortgage or young children, a 20- or 30-year term life insurance policy might ensure financial protection until your children are financially independent or you pay off your mortgage.

 2. 2